SteveF92/FantasyCritic/README.md

 ### ClientApp
 ClientApp is the root directory for the front-end UI.
 In it contains a Vue.js client application.
 See the official [Vue.js documentation](https://vuejs.org/) for more information.
 The project is configured to start its own instance of the client app in the background when the ASP.NET Core app starts in development mode.
 The client app can also be run via webpack dev server, instead of the ASP.NET core app.
-Note, when using the webpack dev server, the client app will point the the
+Note, when using the webpack dev server, the client app will point the
 [official website](https://www.fantasycritic.games/), instead of the local ASP.NET core app.
 ```sh
 > npm run client